BassemMagdi0007/Last-Cube-Standing/README.md

 # Last-Cube-Standinig

-Top-Down Based Game Developed Using Unity Engine.
+Top-Down Based Desktop Game Developed Using Unity Engine.

 A Game Of A Cube Fighting The Ghosts That Assassinated Its Geometric Family And Conquered The Village.
 A Stressful Rough Battle To Death...